desaiwang/desaiwang.github.io/content/docs/240103_creating_website.md

 ## Creating a blog with Hugo
-I followed the [PaperMod](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-installation/) and [Hugo]() documentation and
+I followed the [PaperMod](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-installation/) and [Hugo](https://gohugo.io/getting-started/quick-start/) documentation.
+There are some differences between the two instructions that can be confusing, especially if you're unfamiliar with hugo.
+Here are the steps I used to create my blog.
+I have a windows system, so if you use macOS or Linux you should refer to the official documentation instead.

+1. Install [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4).
+This is different from Windows PowerShell, and recommended by hugo.

 The most common one is Jekyll, but I didn't find any themes I like.